 - 192 Pages – 12/15/2019 (Publication Date) – Worldwide Information Publishing (Publisher)

 How to stop your Cocker spaniel from whining

-If you’re finding that your cocker spaniel is whining a lot, there are a few things you can do to help stop the behavior.
+If you’re finding that your Cocker spaniel is whining a lot, there are a few things you can do to help stop the behaviour.